unraid/docs/docs/unraid-os/using-unraid-to/manage-storage/shares.md

 ### Included or excluded disks

 These settings help you manage which drives can hold files for your share.
 You can either include specific disks or exclude certain ones - just don’t do both at the same time!
-If you don’t choose any specific disks, all drives allowed in ***Settings → Global Share settings*** will be used.
+If you don’t choose any specific disks, all drives allowed in ***Settings → Global Share Settings*** will be used.

 Unraid first checks any included disks, then looks at excluded disks to determine where to store a file.
 After that, it uses the %%split level|split-level%% and %%allocation method|allocation-method%% to select an appropriate disk.